Two House theology: Opponents

-Many opponents like The Association of Messianic Congregations claim that the lost tribes reunited with the Kingdom of Judah in the years leading up to and following Judah's return from the Babylonian Captivity in 537 BCE, hence they do not exist in the nations today other than in the form of the Jews, those scattered by the Roman diaspora (70 CE) and subsequent Christian and Muslim exiles in later periods.
-Other opponents claim that the lost tribes have been completely assimilated by and are unidentifiable in the nations of the world and hence could never have returned from their deportation by and into Assyria.
+Some opponents, such as the Association of Messianic Congregations, claim that the lost tribes reunited with the Kingdom of Judah in the years leading up to and following Judah's return from the Babylonian captivity in 537 BCE.
+Hence, they argue that these tribes do not exist in the nations today save in the form of the Jews—those scattered in the wake of the Temple's 70 CE destruction and subsequent exiles by Christian and Muslim rulers in later periods.
+Other opponents claim that the lost tribes have been completely assimilated and unidentifiable in the nations of the world and hence could never have returned from their deportation by and into Assyria.